 Two types of Wing Chun Group self-defence classes are currently offered:

-Wing Chun Technique & Conditioning – Tuesdays 6pm, and Thursdays 7pm.
+Wing Chun Technique & Conditioning – Tuesdays at 6pm, and Thursdays at 5pm.

-Wing Chun Chi Sao – Tuesdays 7pm, Thursdays 6pm, and Saturdays 10am.
+Wing Chun Chi Sao – Tuesdays at 7pm, and Thursdays at 6pm.
+Saturdays at 10am.

 Wing Chun classes run for 1 hour.
 Book online or contact Chris Gauntlett to arrange a trial session.
 Numbers are limited and bookings are essential.